Psychtoolbox-3/psychtoolbox-3.github.com/docs/SetStereoSideBySideParameters.md

 the standard builtin side-by-side compositing shaders. shaders(1) for left eye
 view, shaders(2) for right eye view.
 The old shaders are deleted if new shaders
 are assigned.

+'offsetUnit' is a string, specifying the unit used for specifying 'leftOffset'
+and 'rightOffset'.
+If omitted, by default it is 'windowsizes'.
+Following values
+are currently supported:

+'windowsizes' - 1 Unit for x or y is one width or height of the onscreen window,
+                as described above for 'leftOffset'.
+'pixels'      - 1 Unit for x or y is one pixel, so you can specify offsets in
+                absolute pixel coordinates.
+The pixels are likely framebuffer
+                pixels, ie. after potential application of Retina/[HiDPI](HiDPI) scaling
+                or the panelfitter, but other correction tasks like 'GeometryCorrection'
+                may affect which 'pixels' are meant, if such tasks change
+                imaging geometry further.